-*The Seduction Season Two is currently only available in the United States.
-Unfortunately Eloisa has no control over this, but at some point her publisher will release it in all formats and locations.
-Eloisa’s UK publisher, Piatkus, will be publishing both stories in electronic format.
+*The Seduction Season Three is currently only available in the United States.
+Unfortunately Eloisa has no control over this, but at some point her publisher will release it in ebook and audiobook.
+Eloisa’s UK publisher, Piatkus, will be publishing all stories in electronic format.

 Enjoy an Excerpt

 Episode Three: In Which We Meet Miss Livie Tyron

 When Major Joshua Charles FitzRoy of the 5th Dragoon Guards walked into Lord Rothingale’s masquerade ball, he instantly knew he’d made a mistake.

 For one thing, not having known it was a masquerade, he had no domino cloak or a mask.
 A footman had handed him a strip of black silk with holes cut in it, but he stuffed it in his pocket.
 For another, everywhere he looked, lush women bursting out of their scanty costumes were dancing with men in cloaks and masks.

 Hardly any of the men were in costume, which was proof positive that this was no normal costume ball, such as the Twelfth Night balls he’d attended before his father bought him a commission in the 5th Dragoon Guards.